All Products

 Document Center

-Alibaba Cloud Service Mesh:External clients access LLM services through ASM ingress gateway
+Alibaba Cloud Service Mesh:Access LLM services through an ASM ingress gateway

-Alibaba Cloud Service Mesh (ASM) enables access to external LLM services through ASM ingress gateway, offering capabilities such as traffic splitting, request observability, and comprehensive authentication and authorization.
-This topic describes how do clients external to the cluster connect to LLM services via the ASM ingress gateway.
+Service Mesh (ASM) allows you to access external Large Language Model (LLM) services through an ingress gateway.
+By routing requests through an ASM gateway, you can use its powerful features, such as traffic splitting, request observability, and robust authentication and authorization.
+This topic describes how a client outside a cluster can access an external LLM service through an ASM ingress gateway.

 Overview